Nicolfo/AW2/README.md

 * u3 with role customer and password="password"

-Since the postgres database is empty, profiles must be added (only inside the profile table) one by one in the frontend by compiling the addProfile form
+These users are added on the postgres database only after their login, so using the GetProfile by Name and update profile cannot be used on them until they log in.
+The product are not loaded into the postgres database.

 The port in which each service is exposed are:
 * keycloak server port 8080